ducky007/impeller/README.md

 - In-memory repository
 - CloudKit repository
 - Exchange
-- Single timestamp for each `Storable` value.
+- Single timestamp for each `Repositable` value.
 Used in exchanging.

 ### Imminent Projects